Paul DeJong Player Props: Cardinals vs. Mets

-Paul DeJong -- with an on-base percentage of .205 in his past 10 games, 94 points lower than his season-long percentage -- will be in action for the St. Louis Cardinals versus the New York Mets, with Tylor Megill on the hill, on June 16 at 7:10 PM ET.
+Paul DeJong -- with an on-base percentage of .211 in his past 10 games, 89 points lower than his season-long percentage -- will be in action for the St. Louis Cardinals versus the New York Mets, with Kodai Senga on the mound, on June 17 at 4:10 PM ET.

-In his last game he had a one-hit performance (1-for-4) against the Giants.
+He had a one-hit showing in his last game (1-for-3) against the Mets.

 Paul DeJong Game Info & Props vs. the Mets